open-mv-sandbox/daicon/docs/index.md

 # Daicon

-Daicon lets you list and find a file's contents by UUIDs.
+Index regions of a binary blob by ID.

 - [Explainer](explainer.md)
 - [Specification](specification.md)